-History of, or current drug or alcohol abuse that would interfere with a subject’s ability to participate in the trial as determined by the Investigator
+History of, or current drug or alcohol abuse that would interfere with a subject’s ability to participate in the study as determined by the Investigator

 Psychiatric condition that might limit the participation in the study and/or that lead to the assumption that the subject’s ability to completely understand the consequences of consent is missing

-Close affiliation with the Investigator (e.g., a close relative) or persons working at a study site, or subject who is an employee of the Sponsor’s company
+Close affiliation with the Investigator (e.g., a close relative) or persons working at the same study site, or subject who is an employee of the Sponsor/designee